Red flour beetle: Polygyny and fertilization success

 In red flour beetles, males are known to engage in polygamous behavior.
-Research largely shows that Male red flour beetles engage in polygamous behavior to avoid inbreeding depression, especially when there is competition from other males.
+Research largely shows that male red flour beetles engage in polygamous behavior to avoid inbreeding depression, especially when there is competition from other males.
 There is a higher fertilization success in out-bred males when they compete with inbred males to fertilize the same female.

 In polygamous beetles, the male that last fertilizes the female ends up having a higher fertilization success.
 Polygamy can thus be seen as an evolutionary result as males compete to be the last to fertilize the female's egg and contribute more to the next generation.
-Sperm precedence is thus a means of evolutionary competition through which the males try to achieve greater reproductive success.
+Last sperm precedence is thus a means of evolutionary competition through which the males try to achieve greater reproductive success.

 As a model organism

-The Red Flour beetle has played an important role as a model organism serving as a model for development and functional genomics.
-Compared to Drosophila, the Red Flour beetle more closely represents the development of other insects.
-In 2008, the genome of Tribolium castaneum was sequenced, analyzed, and compared to other organisms such as Drosophila.
-The Red flour beetle and the fruit fly share about 10,000-15,000 genes.
+The red flour beetle has played an important role as a model organism serving as a model for development and functional genomics.
+Compared to Drosophila, the red flour beetle more closely represents the development of other insects.
+In 2008, the genome of T. castaneum was sequenced, analyzed, and compared to other organisms such as Drosophila.
+The red flour beetle and the fruit fly share about 10,000-15,000 genes.
 Despite their shared genes, they do have their differences.
 During development, anterior-posterior patterning is normally regulated by the bicoid gene in Drosophila.
-However, in the Red Flour beetle, there is no bicoid orthologue, but instead the genes orthodenticle and hunchback substitute for bicoid in anterior patterning.
+However, in the red flour beetle, there is no bicoid orthologue, but instead the genes orthodenticle and hunchback substitute for bicoid in anterior patterning.

-Red Flour beetles are particularly useful for doing RNAi (RNA interference) experiments.
+Red flour beetles are particularly useful for doing RNAi (RNA interference) experiments.
 RNAi is RNA that degrades mRNA transcripts to show a knock-down of gene function.
-Compared to in Drosophila, RNAi has a greater response in the Red Flour beetle, making it ideal for knock-down experiments.
+Compared to in Drosophila, RNAi has a greater response in the red flour beetle, making it ideal for knock-down experiments.

-CRISPR technology has been shown to be useful in studying Tribolium castaneum.
+CRISPR technology has been shown to be useful in studying T. castaneum.
 In one experiment, researchers used CRISPR to knock out the E-cadherin gene.
-E-cadherin is a membrane bound protein of epithelial cells involved in cell-cell adhesion.
+E-cadherin is a membrane-bound protein of epithelial cells involved in cell-cell adhesion.
 This resulted in developmental issues in dorsal closure.
 RNAi knock-down of E-cadherin shows the same effect.
-This shows that CRISPR technology and gene editing are viable options for studying the Red Flour beetle as an insect model organism.
+This shows that CRISPR technology and gene editing are viable options for studying the red flour beetle as an insect model organism.